craigjsmith/iListenTo/README.md

 ![Device screenshots](screenshot.png)

-i Listen To allows Spotify users to see their top listened to artists and tracks of the last 4 weeks, 6 months, and all time.
+iListenTo allows Spotify users to see their top listened to artists and tracks of the last 4 weeks, 6 months, and all time.
 This information is accessible through the Spotify Web API, which is authenticated with an Implicit-Grant authentication flow.

 ## Technologies
 * JavaScript